jeffjeffjeffrey/etsy_similar_shops/README.md

 ## The data

-Due to the variation in how and where shop owners choose to display information about their shops and listings, I chose to incorporate as many conceivably relevant fields from the Etsy API as possible into my algorithm.
+Due to the variation in how and where shop owners choose to display information about their shops and listings, I chose to incorporate as many conceivably relevant fields from the Etsy API as possible into my similarity algorithm.
 From each shop's listings I collected tags, title, description, category, style, materials, who-made, when-made, recipient, and occasion fields.
 I then went on to collect shop announcements and "about" information; shop owner profile location information and favorite materials lists; tags from teams the shop owner belongs to; and tags from treasuries the shop owner's listings belong to.

-I chose to include lots of term sources for shops knowing that many would likely be irrelevant.
-This was done with the knowledge that the similarity algorithm would serve to filter out the meaningful terms from the noise.
+I chose to include lots of term sources for shops, even though many collected terms would likely often be irrelevant.
+This was done with the faith that the similarity algorithm would serve to filter out the meaningful terms from the noise.
 This is a deliberate strategy to ensure that shops with very little data and few listings could still be included in a similarity search.
 Indeed, many of the shops in my samples had only one listing, and several were deactivated even during the process of downloading their information.

-I also found that many shops tended to cram multiple concepts into a single tag, so at the risk of destroying some compound words I decided to tokenize all tag fields as well.
+I also found that many shops tended to cram multiple concepts into a single tag, so at the risk of destroying some compound words I decided to tokenize the text of all tag fields as well.
 It might be interesting to try this problem using n-grams instead of single word tokens, but due to the small sample size in this project I felt that this would just introduce unwanted noise.

 To download 5000 active shops and then save relevant data for a sample of 300, on the command line run [get_shops.py](https://github.com/jeffjeffjeffrey/etsy_similar_shops/blob/master/get_shops.py):